JoaquinArias6/SudokuSolver/README.md

   column and sub-grid.
-  To verify the previous conditions, we can use Hashing considering the digits as keys and comprobing that the Hash does not have a list within itself that repeats any row number, column number, and subgrid number.
+  To verify the previous conditions, we can use Hashing considering the digits as keys and comprobing that the Hash does not have a list within itself that repeats any row number, column number, or subgrid number.
 Otherwise, the placement is invalid.